devtheJigyasa/jigyasanews.ai/README.md

 1. Fork the repository.
 2. Create a feature branch.
 3. Make your changes.
-4. Open a pull request with a clear description and, ideally, screenshots.[page:3]
+4. Open a pull request with a clear description and, ideally, screenshots.[page:2]

 ---

 ## License

-This project is licensed under the **MIT License**.[page:3]
+This project is licensed under the **MIT License**.[page:2]

 ---

 ## One‑Line Pitch

 **Arixion AI — Intelligence That Verifies.
-A focused, frontend‑only starter for building AI products that care about truth, not just output.**[page:3]
+A focused, frontend‑only starter for building AI products that care about truth, not just output.**